Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 #### Signal declaration

 About the same principles apply to signal declaration.
-Try to regroup your signals according to their role or connecting module.
+Try to regroup your signals according to their role or to the modules they are connecting to.
 Here is another example.

 ```vhdl
     -- Clock --